JohnnyNT/microSlider/README.txt

 === microSlider ===
 Contributors: johnnynt
 Donate link: https://dzoni.net/
-Tags: slider, simple
+Tags: slider,image slider,carousel
 Requires at least: 4.0.1
-Tested up to: 5.3.2
+Tested up to: 5.4.1
+Requires PHP: 7.0
-Stable tag: 1.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Just a simple slider plugin.
+This is a fast and simple WordPress image slider plugin that you can use to add image sliders to a website.

 == Description ==